Spencer Torkelson Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.
+- The Diamondbacks pitching staff is 24th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.33 team ERA ranks 19th among all league pitching staffs.
+- The Diamondbacks have a 4.35 team ERA that ranks 19th across all league pitching staffs.

-- Kelly makes the start for the Diamondbacks, his 13th of the season.
-He is 7-3 with a 3.06 ERA and 77 strikeouts in 70 2/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his 13th of the season.
+He is 2-3 with a 5.40 ERA and 37 strikeouts through 61 2/3 innings pitched.

-- In his last time out on Saturday against the Atlanta Braves, the righty threw seven innings, giving up two earned runs while surrendering five hits.
+- His last time out came on Sunday against the Atlanta Braves, when the right-hander went 4 2/3 innings, surrendering three earned runs while giving up six hits.

+- The 25-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opponents have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.